 ‘What’s In It For Me’ (WIIFM)

-After all, your employees are more likely to be engaged in their activities if they understand the WIIFM.
-Even the typically most boring topics, like compliance, will get a new purpose if your employees comprehend the value of their efforts.
+Even the most boring compliance-focused content will fuel a new sense of purpose if your employees comprehend the value of their efforts.

 But how can you convey this to your learners?